deklund76/COVID-Factor-Analysis-Framework/MLmodel.md

 1. It may not always be able to ascertain why a random forest makes its decision.
 Altough sklearn provides       feature importances, their limitations should be considered: <br>

->"The impurity-based feature importances computed on tree-based models suffer from two flaws that can lead to misleading conclusions.
+> "The impurity-based feature importances computed on tree-based models suffer from two flaws that can lead to misleading conclusions.
 First they are computed on statistics derived from the training dataset and therefore do not necessarily inform us on which features are most important to make good predictions on held-out dataset.
 Secondly, they favor high cardinality features, that is features with many unique values." (sklearn)

+2. Sometimes a slight increase in bias may occur

 ### Setting up the Analysis